Ideas for Horse Birthday Cakes, Cupcakes, and Cookies

 This is what you do: Ice your cake, add green icing for the grass and blue icing for the pond.
 You might like to use the blue gel icing for the pond.
 Add a border in the color of your choice.
 Place on the horses and fence.
 Write a Happy Birthday wish.
 There you have it.
 It's easy!

-This cake topper kit includes 3 plastic horses and 3 pieces of white plastic fence.
-Make your own cake or add to a bought cake.
+This is the cake topper kit I used.
+It includes 3 plastic horses and 3 pieces of white plastic fence.
+Make your own cake or add the kit to a bought cake.
 The plastic pieces can be used as toys later.

 5. Horse-Shaped Cake Pan

-Use this pan to make the cakes you see above.
-There will be directions with the pan.
-This is an aluminum pan and will hold one box of cake mix.
-Wilton is the best in cake supplies, always good quality.
+This is the pan I used.
+It is an aluminum pan and will hold one box of cake mix.
+In my opinion, Wilton is the best in cake supplies.
+Their cake pans are always good quality.

 How to Make a Horse-Shaped Cake

-Use the Wilton Pony Shaped Cake Pan, shown above, to easily make an awesome cake for your party.
+I have used the Wilton Pony shaped cake pan several times, since my granddaughter loves horses and always wants a horse themed party.
+You can easily make an awesome cake for your party.
 Just use a decorator icing bag to star in the colors of your choice or use fondant roll-out sheets to decorate your cake.
 Don't be afraid, it's not as hard as it sounds, and sure to be the hit of your party!

 Use Crispy Treats instead of cake mix in your pan:

-Look closely and you will see that this cake is made with the popular Rice Krispie Treats recipe!
-Just press the mixture into the Wilton Party Pony Pan and add an icing mane (in whatever color you choose), a simple bridle, and the eye and you have a finished cake!
+Just press the mixture into the pony pan and add an icing mane (in whatever color you choose), a simple bridle, and the eye and you're done!
 My grandson would love this, since he likes these better than cake.
 You could also use the horse cookie cutters for make a smaller version.

 6. Cut Cake Layers to Make a Horse

-Below is a great video tutorial by Betty Crocker.
-It shows how a horse cake can be made using 2 round cake layers and cake icing.
+Below is a great video tutorial from the Betty Crocker Kitchen brought to you by Howdini.
+It shows how a pony (or horse) cake can be made using 2 round cake layers and cake icing.
 You might think it would be too hard for you, but it looks really easy.
 I think even a beginner could do this.
 Watch the video and see what you think.

 How to Make These Cookies